 In 1901, the owner of Paon, Ferdynand Turliński, went bankrupt and the bohemians moved to 45 Floriańska Street to the Jama Michalika café.
 This is where, a few years later, the Zielony Balonik (Green Balloon) cabaret began its activities – a kind of hyde park of the Young Poland movement, where everyone had the right to perform their text or song in front of an audience (and be applauded or booed for it).
 The café, which still exists today, deserves a visit – the interiors have preserved original furniture, paintings or frescoes which at one time provoked the indignation of the Archbishop of Krakow himself.
 And also, for the sake of balance – an authentic Cracovian nativity scene!
 Today’s “Jama” regularly hosts recitals and author meetings.

 A hot spot on the inter-war map of Krakow’s cafes was the Esplanade (later “Cristal”) at the junction of Krupnicza and Podwale streets.
-The small side room called the “Mushroom Knob” was the favourite of futurists and avant-garde poets.
+The small side room called the “Nutmeg” was the favourite of futurists and avant-garde poets.
 It was there that the uncompromising poems and disruptive writings of Bruno Jasieński, Tytus Czyżewski and Anatol Stern were created, and the mathematical concepts of Leon Chwistek were born.
 Artists also met at Sauer’s, in today’s Journalists’ Club “Pod Gruszką” – the venue for the literary evenings of the Library of Krakow.